hburden/DAT255/README.md

 # Course PM for Software Engineering Project (DAT255/DIT543) 7.5 HEC, Spring 2016

 ## News
+- Jun 30: If you want feedback there will be an opportunity to meet the teachers on Aug 29, 14.00-16.00, in ML1
 - May 03: Uploaded slides for HCI lectrue.
 Changed date for last lecture, from May 16 to May 20
 - Apr 26: Thanks to team Outsourcify there is now a list of the troubles reported by the bus drivers.
 Send Håkan an e-mail if you want access to the file
 - Apr 19: On April 22nd the supervision will take place in the morning, 9-12, due to the [TBC] event.
 Check the lecture slides for the order among the teams